 - moving away from friends and family

-- loss of social content and enjoyment at work
+- loss of contentment or enjoyment in your work

 - having health problems which limit your ability to socialise/leave the house

 Widowed and divorced people are also at risk of loneliness.
 Their companion, which they believed to be lifelong, has gone.
-For whatever reason, they are alone and this isn’t something you expect to feel, especially as a younger adult.
+For whatever reason, they are alone and this isn’t something you expect to feel, especially if you're a younger adult.

 If you have moved away from your friends and family, perhaps for a new job, you are thrust into the unknown, knowing nobody.
 These days, making friends can be tough.
 You may spend weeks meeting new people, but they are not the companions you want.
 You are lonely.